 New York Space Business Roundtable: ESG: Social Factors of the New Space Economy

-- Joseph D. Fargnoli, Co-Founder, New York Space Alliance (moderator)
+- Joseph D. Fargnoli, Co-Founder, New York Space Alliance (host)

-- Louis Zacharilla, Director of Development and Innovation, SSPI (moderator)
+- Louis Zacharilla, Director of Development and Innovation, SSPI (host)